Funding allocations

 Major variations require approval by the LRCI Program Delegate and include:

-Assessment and approval of major variation requests can usually take up to four (4) weeks.
+Assessment and approval of major variation requests can take up to four (4) weeks.

 Each project funded under the LRCI Program, valued at more than $10,000, must be identified by temporary signage as set out in the department’s Signage Guidelines.
 Signage must be erected by funding recipients at the start of the project and be removed once the project is completed.